Generated at: 2026-07-01 03:58:45

 Kase

 Indeed.
-To begin with, there was no common key to identify that entities were the "same company," making the construction of an integrated infrastructure extremely challenging.
-I feel that by adopting LBC as a common key, we have finally established the foundation to connect data between the bank and its group companies.
+To begin with, we lacked a common key to identify that different records belonged to the same company, which made building an integrated infrastructure extremely challenging.
+By adopting LBC as our common key, I feel we have finally established the foundation necessary to connect data between the bank and our group companies.

 Nakai

-At Resona Bank, our corporate sales representatives utilize mSonar, but we have long faced the challenge of customer information not being properly handed over due to frequent personnel transfers.
-In the banking sector, there is significant movement of personnel, with not only account managers but also supervisors changing frequently.
-Consequently, networking information—specifically "who met with which customer"—was not being effectively transferred, leaving us unable to fully leverage these valuable touchpoints for our sales activities.
+At Resona Bank, our corporate sales representatives use mSonar, but we have long faced the challenge of customer information not being properly handed over due to frequent personnel transfers.
+In the banking industry, there is significant staff mobility, and not only the primary representatives but also their supervisors change frequently.
+Consequently, relationship data—specifically "who met with which customer"—was not being effectively transferred, leaving us unable to fully leverage these valuable touchpoints for our sales activities.

 Deciding Factors for Implementation